 Our History

-One of the founding trustees and board chair of KBRH was Dr. Dominic Tang.
-He was a pioneer in recognizing the link between mental health and addictions long before it was widely accepted and he took a leadership role in the provision of services to this population.
-Dr. Dominic Tang was the 2010 winner of the prestigious Dr. William Hutchinson Award for distinguished contributions to health care in Sault Ste.
-Marie and Algoma, where he has generously served his community for nearly four decades.
+The Ken Brown Recovery Home program was developed with the participation of Addictions and Mental Health care professionals in conjuction with the 12-step communities.
+One of the founding trustees and board chair of the KBRH was Dr. Dominic Tang.
+Dr. Tang was a pioneer in recognizing the link between Mental health and Addictions long before it was widely accepted and he took a leadership role in the provision of services to this community.
+Dr. Tang was the 2010 winner of the prestigious Dr. William Hutchinson award for distinguished contributions to health care in Sault Ste.
+Marie and Algoma, where he has generously served his comminuty for nearly four decades.

-The Ken Brown Recovery Home is identified in honour of Sault native, Mr. Ken Brown.
-This grateful tribute recognizes Mr. Brown's tireless work as a charter member of Alcohol Recovery Home (ARH) Inc., and a dedicated community leader effectively engaged in the establishment of this facility.
-As a recovering alcoholic, Ken developed empathy for the helpless alcoholic and focused on the need to help those who still suffered from the disease.
+The Ken Brown Recovery Home is identified in honour of Sault native and veteran Mr. Ken Brown.
+At the time of his sudden death while at work March 17 1975, on the eve of his retirement as a journalist with the Sault Star, Mr. Brown continued to commit himself once again to helping others in his community and fellow citizens.
+This grateful tribute recognizes his tireless work as a charter member of the Alcohol Recovery Home Inc., and a dedicated community leader effectively engaged in the establishment of this facility.
+As a recovering alcoholic, Mr. Brown developed empathy for the powerless alcoholic and focused on the need to help those who still suffered from this illness.
+It was another manifestation of the man who always cheerfully "walked the second mile".

 Courage to Change, Heal and Grow